 There are three main types of cords used for malas - silk, nylon, and cotton cords.
 By far the most popular cord type is a nylon S-Lon cord because of its strength, ease of use, and long-term durability.

-Malas require a 5ft length of cord that this then folded over and doubled up which essentially doubles its thickness - This is important to consider this when choosing a cord size/thickness to work with.
+Malas require a 5ft length of cord that is then folded over and doubled up which essentially doubles its thickness - This is important to consider this when choosing a cord size/thickness to work with.
 Tex 210 (0.5mm thickness) is a good choice for malas with 8mm beads.
 And while the Tex 210 will work for most 6mm beads as well, a Tex 135 (0.4mm thickness) cord it a necessary backup option in case the bead holes are too small.

 Some beads have slightly larger or smaller holes than others, so it's always a good idea to have both size cords on hand in case one doesn't fit, or if there is extra room to use the larger size.